bloomberg/trino/plugin/trino-opa/README.md

 ## OPA queries

+### Full request / response definitions

+For a full definition of all possible request JSON bodies, refer to [schema-docs/README.md](schema-docs/README.md)

+### Summary

 The plugin will contact OPA for each authorization request as defined on the SPI.

-OPA must return a response containing a boolean `allow` field, which will determine whether the operation is permitted or not.
+For most operations, OPA must return a response containing a boolean `allow` field, which will determine whether the operation is permitted or not.

+Batch filtering requests are an exception to this, refer to the [batch mode section](#batch-mode) for a summary and to [the batch mode full documentation](./schema-docs/filtering-batch.md) for in-depth details.

 The plugin will pass as much context as possible within the OPA request.
 A simple way of checking what data is passed in from Trino is to run OPA locally in verbose mode.